Technologicat/unpythonic/macro_extras/README.md

 *Added in v0.13.0.*

 Also known as *lazy functions*.
 Like [lazy/racket](https://docs.racket-lang.org/lazy/index.html), but for Python.
+Note if you want *lazy sequences* instead, Python already provides those; just use the generator facility (and decorate your gfunc with ``unpythonic.gmemoize`` if needed).

+Lazy function example:

 ```python
 with lazify: